sitepark/fractality/packages/nunjucks/README.md

 The Nunjucks adapter also makes a few special variables available to your templates.
 They all have names prefixed with an underscore to help prevent clashes with any context data variables that are set by the user.

-Note that using these may tie your templates a little more tightly into Fractal so you may choose not to use them for that reason.
+Note that using these may tie your templates a little more tightly into Fractality so you may choose not to use them for that reason.

 ### \_config

-Contains the full Fractal configuration object.
+Contains the full Fractality configuration object.
 Useful for when you want to refer to a configuration item in your documentation (or components).

 ```html
 {{ _config.project.title }}